-“There are no rules,” aside from very few exceptions, protecting the average American from being caught up in a facial recognition system notorious for false positives, according to Clare Garvie, senior associate with Georgetown Center on Privacy and Technology, told Massie.
+“There are no rules,” aside from very few exceptions, protecting the average American from being caught up in a facial recognition system notorious for false positives, according to Clare Garvie, a senior associate with Georgetown Center on Privacy and Technology, told Massie.

 This is the classic pattern of mass surveillance.
-No consent of the people is given, and while the Fourth Amendment goes ignored, the value added in crime fighting is dubious.
+No consent of the people is given, and while the Fourth Amendment goes ignored, the value-added in crime-fighting is dubious.

 While it’s doom and gloom on Capitol Hill, there are prospects for liberty at the state and local level.
-Coverage by the Tenth Amendment Center shows progress being made in New York, Michigan and California’s Bay Area, where San Francisco has banned facial recognition for public use.
+Coverage by the Tenth Amendment Center shows progress being made in New York, Michigan, and California’s Bay Area, where San Francisco has banned facial recognition for public use.
 Berkeley and Oakland may follow suit, according to the Mercury News.